Search

 Consent and Information

 The Mental Capacity Act of 2005 states that people should be given help to make their own decisions, wherever possible.
 This may mean providing information in an easy-read format, using photos, pictures or diagrams, getting a sign language interpreter to the department, asking family members to help relay information or simply just allowing a little more time for decision making.
-If you think it might be useful for your department to have some easy-read copies of frequently-used paperwork such as information leaflets or posters, this guide is pretty easy to read itself!
+It might be useful for your department to have some easy-read copies of frequently-used paperwork such as information leaflets or posters (compliant with the NHS Accessible Information Standards) – your learning disability liaison nurse (every trust should have one) will be able to help with this.

 If your patient is unable to make a particular decision for themselves, then it is imperative that any decisions made for them are in their best interests.
 Don’t make assumptions about your patient’s quality of life.
 Speak to people who know them.
 Families, carers and hospital passports can all help with this.
 Can you get hold of the Consultant who regularly cares for them?
 Find out if there’s an emergency care plan in place.
 Learning disability liaison nurses can be an invaluable source of information and support.
 Involve senior colleagues where needed and don’t forget the Independent Mental Capacity Advocate Service if your patient has no other form of support.
 Remember capacity is decision-specific and can vary with time.
 Does the decision have to be made now?
 Can it wait until your patient is better able to understand?
 Is there a less restrictive management option?
 For more on the MCA see here.